 Outside, the church was surrounded by buttresses, between which were pointed ogival windows with traceries.
 The later chancel was illuminated by taller, more slender two-light and three-light windows.
 In the west facade of the nave two rosettes and an ogival portal in the northern aisle were pierced: early Gothic arose in the first half of the 13th century.
 The edges of its jambs were set obliquely, so that the entrance opening widened outwards, and three columns on both sides were set against them.
 Characteristic for the transitional period of the thirteenth century are their flattened bases, capitals placed in the middle of stems and cup capitals with floral decoration.
 The tympanum with a decoration made of freely scattered maple leaves and a stylized cross in the middle received a particularly sophisticated form.
 The outer façades of the church were decorated with an arcaded frieze, while the nave was covered with two gable roofs, separate for each aisle.

 The later, Gothic chancel part of the church is clearly different from the dark and lower western part, with the interior covered with rib vaults based on heavy pillars.
 The high eastern part, for a change, houses slender octagonal pillars, usually supporting stellar vaults, as well as cross and net vaults.
 The lesenes were placed from the side of the central part of the chancel onto the pillars, but at the height of the windows they were cut and pyramid corbels were hung, supporting the ribs of the vaults.
 On the pillars in the aisles side and at the end of the chancel, the corbels were shaped like heads, except for one pyramidal, moulded one.
-With the establishment of late Gothic vaults, the walls of the chancel were covered with wall polychromes at the end of the Middle Ages.
+With the establishment of late-Gothic vaults, the walls of the chancel were covered with wall polychromes at the end of the Middle Ages.